Kia LaBeija: Accolades

 In 2019, LaBeija was honored by Performance Space New York.
 She was listed in Dazeds 20 best photos of 2018 and PAPER Predictions: 100 People Taking Over 2019.
 She has been featured in W Magazine, Vogue Spain, Vanity Fair Italia, The New York Times, Numéro, Ascent, SLEEK, Paper Magazine, and Time Out New York.

 Personal life

 She identifies herself as a queer cis-gender woman of color.
+She has been in a relationship with artist Taína Larot since 2014.